Jackson County, AL

 Jackson County was named in honor of General Andrew Jackson.

 Jackson County is located in the northeastern corner of the state.
-Bound by Tennessee on the north, by Georgia and DeKalb County on the east, by DeKalb and Marshall Counties on the south, and by Madison County on the west.
+Bound by Tennessee on the north, Georgia and DeKalb County on the east, DeKalb and Marshall Counties on the south, and Madison County on the west.

 The Tennessee River drains most of the county.